What Is Ethos? An In-Depth Look at the User-Centric Cryptocurrency

 Ethos is a U.S.-based company and cryptocurrency.
 Their mission is to make it easy for anyone to own cryptocurrencies.
 In order for cryptocurrency to gain acceptance in society, it needs to be simple to use.
 Ethos proposes an easy-to-use universal wallet and fiat gateway that makes buying, trading, and managing your crypto assets simple.

-The Ethos platform and underlying technology are still under development.
-A public version of the platform has not yet been released.
-However, Ethos had a limited alpha in 2017, and it will enter beta and production in 2018.
+The platform and underlying technology are still under development.
+The first version of their universal wallet was released in July 2018.
 The ultimate goal of the platform is to be a complete multi-asset wealth management solution.
 As such, the founders have focused on user experience, people-centric features, and regulatory compliance.
 In this article, we’ll look at what Ethos has in store and why the project is generating such excitement.

 Ethos Universal Wallet

-The core of Ethos’s offering, and the reason they’ve gained so much attention, is their plans for a universal wallet.
-This new wallet would connect with and scan hundreds of blockchains to update user balances in major cryptocurrencies and various altcoins.
-Ethos hopes to become the only wallet you’ll ever need, doing away with the need to create a new wallet when you purchase a new cryptocurrency.
+The core of Ethos’s offering, and the reason they’ve gained so much attention, is their universal wallet.
+The latest version of their universal wallet was released in August 2018.
+This new wallet connects with and scans hundreds of blockchains to update user balances in major cryptocurrencies and various altcoins.
+Boasting over 150 fully transferable coins, Ethos hopes to become the only wallet you’ll ever need, doing away with the need to create a new wallet when you purchase a new cryptocurrency.

 The Ethos Universal Wallet promises to store and transfer “value of any form” for free.
 Its architecture is designed to be open to individuals, institutions, and developers.
 With development access, adding a new coin type to your wallet could be as easy as updating your version of the software or downloading a custom modification.

 A Single Smart Key